syndesisio/syndesis/proposals/044-integration-model.md

 The error state indicates that the integration revision is not running.
 This state can no be entered via UI but only as a side effect in the backends.
 An integration revision can enter the error state any time.
+The `targetState` stays untouched (as is `== currentState` when being in equillibrium) so that the controlled know which state to reconcile again to get out of the error state (which might not be possible in every case).

 ## State reconciliation